S

 Any of numerous motherboard CPU chip sockets, starting with Intel’s Socket 1 in 1989.
 In the late 1990s, after Socket 7 and the proprietary Socket 8, Intel switched to proprietary motherboard slots that accommodate CPU chips in single-edge contact (SEC) cartridges – see Slot #.
 When they returned to the use of sockets with Socket 370, Intel no longer licensed them to rivals.
 Also, the names gave the number of contacts, which is a good idea.

 Most CPU sockets have used PGA (pin grid array) technology, meaning the socket presents a grid of holes and the chip has a set of matching pins on its underside.
 Around 2006, Intel began favoring the LGA (land grid array) – the fragile pins are part of the socket, making them the problem of the motherboard manufacturer.
+About 10 years later, AMD followed suit.
 A few sockets are compatible with processors made for other, very similar sockets, but this is not common and not always seamless.

 Intel-licensed: